0x000005/TerrariaSplit/README.en.md

 TerrariaSplit aims to feel ready the moment it opens.
 Startup is fast, the main overlay stays lightweight, and most common settings can be changed through a visual configuration window instead of repeatedly editing JSON by hand.

-It also includes dedicated Create World and Load World workflows, so repeated Terraria setup takes fewer menu steps.

 ### 🧩 Freedom

 You can shape the timer around your own route and overlay style: